CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.327: 12/05/2013

-New features:
+New features

   - Client: Element List now has an Auto height property

-Bug fixes:
+Bug fixes

   - Client: Crash using Android emulator
   - Client: Cosmetic fixes to UI

 ### 3.326: 12/04/2013

-Bug fixes:
+Bug fixes

   - Desktop: Crash reading corrupt database
   - Desktop: Exporting to Excel leaves numbers in text format

 ### 3.325: 12/03/2013

-New features:
+New features

   - Desktop: Exporting CSV and TSV will alter the filename of the image if the column title starts with MEDIA\_
   - Client: Changing between goto points now requires a specific button click

-Bug fixes:
+Bug fixes

   - Desktop: Graph view paths were not correctly calculated
   - Client: Bluetooth GPS support accidentally required Android \* 3

 ### 3.324: 12/01/2013

-Bug fixes:
+Bug fixes

   - Desktop: Crash when failing to connect to Android device
   - Client: Android client crashes during race when GPS is disconnected